Brand Survey: 10 Questions To Ask Your Customers

 3 – Decide What Information is Necessary

-We know that a great deal of information is needed to get a complete picture of a market, but what information is needed to get a good sense of it?
+We know that much information is needed to get a complete picture of a market, but what information is needed to get a good sense of it?

 4 – Choose the Brand Survey Recipients

-There are two ways to choose which customers to use in a brand survey: a targeted approach or a random approach.
+There are two ways to choose which customers to use in a brand survey: a targeted or random approach.

 A targeted approach involves choosing your respondents based on your understanding of the target customer base.
 Targeting might be done by demographic, geographic location, or psychographic segmentation.
 A random approach involves selecting several customers at random.

 For this approach to be successful, you must have a good understanding of the audience that you’re trying to reach.
-This can include demographics, behavioural data, etc. If you don’t know what to target, start with the random approach.
+This can include demographics, behavioural data, etc. Start with the random approach if you don’t know what to target.

 5 – Prepare to Conduct the Survey